Updating the SiD Detector concept: Updating the detector design

-New simulation studies, based on this finer, digital configuration, have confirmed the previous studies referred to in Figure ~\ref{fig:fig_DECAL} and demonstrated additional details on the performance~\cite{Brau:2021}.
-These studies indicate the electromagnetic energy resolution based on counting clusters of hits in the MAPS detectors should provide better performance than the \SID original design based on \SI{13}{\milli\meter\tothe{2}} analog pixels.
-This is shown in Figure ~\ref{fig:fig_New_Eres}.

 Furthermore, two shower separation is excellent, as shown in Figure ~\ref{fig:fig_New_Two}.
-The fine granularity of pixels provides excellent separation.
 The performance for two showers versus their separation is summarized by Figure ~\ref{fig:fig_New_Sum}.
 The fine granularity allows for identification of two showers down to the millimeter scale of separation, and the energy resolution of each of the showers does not degrade significantly for the millimeter scale of shower separation.

+In order to preserve the \SI{14}{\milli\meter} Moliere radius of the calorimeter with the \SI{1.25}{\milli\meter} readout gap, power pulsing and passive cooling is used.
+For this, the power pulsing enabled by the linear collider time structure is essential.
+One end of each ECAL wedge provides a cold plate and the heat is conducted from the sampling layers through the tungsten layers to the cold plate.
+For the sparsest time structure of \CCC this leads to a maximum temperature rise of 2~K at the far corner of the module, and a rise of 16~K for ILC operation which has beam bunching with a higher duty cycle of 0.5\% ~\cite{Brau:2024jrq,Brau:2025cal}.
+Figure \ref{fig:heat} presents an estimate of the temperature rise throughout the barrel module for the ILC bunch train.